-Local elections: The results in maps
+Local elections: The results in maps and charts

 Labour

-Labour have held on to 46 councils, and gained control of Plymouth from the Conservatives.
+Labour have taken Plymouth from the Conservatives and gained control of Kirklees and Tower Hamlets.

 However, in the north they lost overall control of Nuneaton and Bedworth, and Derby, while also losing some seats in strongholds like Wigan and Sheffield.